-- 18. The Bank will focus on meeting the long-term investment challenge associated with the EU 2030 targets.
-A consequence of the focus on these priorities is that the Bank will phase out the financing of investment in energy infrastructure directly associated with fossil fuels. - 19.
-Once in effect, this means that the Bank will have a clear position not to support upstream oil or gas production, coal mining, infrastructure dedicated to coal, oil and natural gas (networks,
+- 18. As set out above, the Bank will focus on the long-term investment required to meet the EU 2030 targets and 2050 objectives, which present high investment gaps, a longer-term perspective and a greater investment challenge.
+A consequence of the focus on these priorities is that the Bank will phase out support to energy infrastructure directly associated with unabated fossil fuels. - 19.
+Once in effect, this means that the Bank will not support upstream oil or natural gas production, coal mining, infrastructure dedicated to coal, oil and natural gas (networks, liquefied natural gas terminals, storage).

-- liquefied natural gas terminals, storage), and power generation or heat production8 from fossil-fuel sources (coal, gas, oil, peat). - 20.
-The Bank's decision to phase out lending to fossil fuels is a significant change in its policy.
-To manage this change smoothly, the Bank will no longer originate projects after the adoption of this policy and will stop9 lending to fossil-fuel energy projects by the end of 2020. - 21.
+- 20. Instead, in the energy sector the Bank will support the development of low-carbon fuel projects, and the infrastructure needed to integrate low carbon gases into existing gas infrastructure.
+The Bank will continue to support digitalisation of existing energy networks including smart meters intended to reduce gas consumption and the purchase of efficient gas-fired boilers as part of wider energy efficiency programmes for buildings or SMEs. - 21.
+Regarding power generation, the EIB will support power projects resulting in specific emissions below a certain threshold.
+The level of this emission standard is set at 250 gCO2 per kWh of electricity generated.
+This level was set to allow the Bank to focus on the most efficient combined heat and power projects.
+For power plants progressively increasing the share of low-carbon gases, the emission standard can be met on average over the plant's economic lifetime.
+The Bank will also seek to support research and development into the use of hydrogen by gas turbine technology. - 22.
+The Bank's decision to phase out lending to fossil fuels energy projects is a significant change in its policy.
+To manage this change smoothly, the Bank will continue to potentially approve gas infrastructure projects already formally under appraisal until the end of 2021.
+Moreover, during this period, the Bank can approve any gas infrastructure project on the 4th PCI list co-financed with EU budget. - 23.
+Phasing-out support for fossil fuel projects reflects a decision by the Bank to focus its limited resources on investments needed to meet the EU 2030 targets.
 The Bank acknowledges that fossil fuels will continue to play a role within the global energy system up to 2030 and that switching from oil or coal to natural gas may reduce greenhouse gas emissions in the short term.
-Such investments are very likely to take place even without EIB financing, in any case.
-Phasing out support for fossil fuel projects reflects a decision by the Bank to focus its limited resources on investments needed to meet the EU 2030 targets and 2050 objectives, which present high investment needs, a longer-term perspective and a greater investment challenge. - 22.
-The Bank will continue to support security of supply, albeit no longer through fossil fuels.
+These investments are very likely to take place even without EIB financing. - 24.
+It is important to note that the Bank will continue to support security of supply without relying on fossil fuels.
 This support will be channelled directly by reinforcing electricity networks, as well as indirectly by reducing energy demand through energy efficiency projects, or through low-carbon power generation.
 The Bank wishes to focus on newer dimensions of security, such as through demand response or storage, which need to be deployed at scale.